Beluki/mINI/README.md

 and duplicate sections are allowed, it's up to the implementation class to decide what to do with them.

-mINI never raises exceptions by itself.
+mINI never raises exceptions.
 It works line by line.
 The only public method is `ReadLine(String line)`.
-It calls `OnUnknown(String line)` when a given line can't be read.
+When a line can't be read, it calls `OnUnknown(String line)`.

 ### Portability